cersonsky-lab/AniSOAP/docs/source/auto_examples/example01_invariances_of_powerspectrum_test.rst

 ============================================================
 This example demonstrates:

-1. How to create ellipsoidal frames
+1. How to read ellipsoidal frame from xyz

-2. How to read ellipsoidal frame from xyz
+2. How to convert ellipsoidal frames to AniSOAP vectors

-3. How to convert ellipsoidal frames to AniSOAP vectors
+3. How to create ellipsoidal frames

 ..
-GENERATED FROM PYTHON SOURCE LINES 12-40
+GENERATED FROM PYTHON SOURCE LINES 11-42

 .. code-block:: Python